PubMed Integration in EasySLR

 • You can add custom terms to capture unique aspects of your research topic.

-Currently only Pubmed integration is available.
 You may access the count and recall by clicking on the Get Count button.

 Importing Articles Directly from PubMed